viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

   The overall throughput is, of course, limited by the slower of the clocks.

 - Reset is done by the peripheral_aresetn outputting from the Processor System Reset IP for the MicroBlaze (rst_clk_wiz_0_200M).
 The Processor System Reset IP ensures that this reset signal is synchronized with the 200 MHz clock.
   The only exception is again the ram_interconnect AXI Master interface, whose reset must be synchronized with the MIG's clock ui_clk.
-To achieve that the automation created a second Processor System Reset IP (rst_mig_7series_0_81M), which also provides the AXI Slave interface reset signal (aresetn) to the MIG.
+To achieve that, the automation created a second Processor System Reset IP (rst_mig_7series_0_81M), which also provides the AXI Slave interface reset signal (aresetn) to the MIG.

 ## Generating output

 To make sure that nothing was missed, click the Validate Design button in the toolbar of the diagram window (or press F6).
 You will probably get a message that there are unassigned address segments.
-Click Yes for auto-assigning them.
+Click Yes to auto-assign them.
 I discovered that Vivado will ask you about auto-assigning addresses only if you have the Address Editor open (Windows|Address Editor).
 If it wasn't open, open the Address Editor and re-run the Validate Design.

 HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on "system", select "Create HDL Wrapper", and select "Let Vivado manage wrapper".

 Now we create the design outputs: Click "Generate Bitstream" in the Flow Navigator on the left.
 Synthesis and Implementation will be run automatically before bitstream generation.

 There should be no errors.
-However, expect one critical warning which says "[Timing 38-282] The design failed to meet the timing requirements." which I described in detail in [MicroBlaze](#microblaze) chapter.
+However, expect one critical warning, which says "[Timing 38-282] The design failed to meet the timing requirements." which I described in detail in the [MicroBlaze](#microblaze) chapter.

 Last but not least, we need to export the hardware specification.
 It is necessary for the development of the SW app for the MicroBlaze in Vitis IDE.
 Go to File|Export|Export Hardware, select "Include Bitstream".